-The one protein bar offing is a Seed + Fruit protein bar in apple cinnamon flavor.
-These bars are made in a facility that is free from the top 9 allergens and are gluten free.
-When compared to other on this list, they’re the lowest in protein at 6 grams per bar.
-However, it’s hard not to love a bar that is top 9 free, fairly low in added sugars and has 5 grams of fiber.
+The one protein bar offering is the Seed + Fruit protein bar in apple cinnamon flavor.
+These bars are made in a facility that is free from the top 9 allergens and gluten free.
+When compared to others on this list, they’re the lowest in protein at 6 grams per bar.
+However, it’s hard not to love a bar that is top 9 free, fairly low in added sugars, and has 5 grams of fiber.

 - Products available: Seed + Fruit Protein Bars: fudgy chocolate, sunflower date, and apple cinnamon.
 Other products include muesli, trail mix, fruit bars, oats, and protein powder.